TarikChrouki/cv/en/README.md

 **Lead Developer/Technical Referent JAVA JEE** <br>@[Worldline Global](https://fr.worldline.com/) _(Sept.
 2012 - April 2016)_ <br>

  >***Lead Developer/Technical Referent JAVA JEE/Tapestry.*** _(Apr.
 2015 - Apr.
 2016)_ for [Carrefour](https://www.carrefour.fr/)
-   - Support for a team of 4 to 10 developers for: Training, technical support, code review and organization of technical assessments following the releases carried out.
+   - Managing a team of 4 to 10 developers for : Training, technical assistance, code review, and organization of technical assessment according to the release made.
    - Implementation of loyalty kitty management during the steps of the order payment process.
    - Implementation of coupon management on the front and back-office application, based on a communication bridge with a rules engine.
-   - Support and technical advice to the teams.
+   - Technical advice and assistance to the teams.
-   - Code review, performance management and optimizations.
+   - Code review,pPerformance optimization.
    - Preparation and participation in production releases.
    - Costing, Design, and development of change requests.
    - **_Technologies:_** Java, Spring, Hibernate, Tapestry, MySql, Jaxb, Dozer, Solr, Ehcache, Maven, SVN, Sonar, Jenkins, Tomcat/apache, Ajax, JavaScript, Servlet, JSP.